A lesson in packing lightly.

 Clearly, 95 litres worth of backpack is overkill for most; hikers can typically squeeze their belongings into a 50-70L bag.
 I highly recommend hiking poles, a 3L water bladder and an emergency beacon of a trail of this remoteness.

 Aside from my pricey camera gear, the collective camping equipment was easily the most expensive category.
-I figured, if you’re going to spend 2 months battling the wilderness, you’d better make life as comfortable as possible.
+I figure, if you’re going to spend 2 months battling the wilderness, you’d better make life as comfortable as possible.

 While I didn’t use all of my first aid items, I’m glad I had them on standby.
 Bugs bites, blisters, burns, cuts, scrapes and irritable inner-leg chafes are all part and parcel of the trail adventure.